 Anaruth joined Catalyst Miami full-time in 2019 after being a climate resilience assistant for the organization.
 Prior to that, she was a community organizer during the 2016 presidential election.
 Her organizing skills come in handy in her current role, which involves mobilizing residents of South Dade to be more engaged in their community.
 She is passionate about immigrants’ issues and advocating for equity across marginalized communities.
 She graduated from Florida International University with a Bachelor’s in Political Science.
 When she gets time to relax at home, she enjoys snuggling up with her furry best friend, Gigi.

-Carolina serves as the Communications Manager for Catalyst Miami, directing the organization's internal and external communications.
-Prior to joining Catalyst, she was Hallmark's first bilingual creative writer and lived in Kansas City, Missouri during those five years.
-Upon moving back to Miami, she worked as the lead copywriter and creative strategist for a Miami marketing agency.
-Carolina served as a volunteer medical interpreter at a free clinic for five years and helped launch a literacy program for inner-city elementary school students in Kansas City.
+Carolina serves as the Communications Director for Catalyst Miami, defining, developing, and carrying out the organization's internal and external communications.
+Prior to joining Catalyst, she worked for five years as Hallmark's first bilingual creative writer.
+Upon moving back to Miami, she was lead copywriter and creative strategist for a Miami marketing agency, Imagen.
+Carolina served as a volunteer medical interpreter at a free clinic for five years and helped launch a literacy program in Kansas City's inner-city schools.